 - the talents of an educated people

-He apprised them that their vision for themselves and their country should be as John Steinbeck described it: "I see us ... not in the setting sun of a dark night of despair ahead.
-I see us in the crimson light of a rising sun, fresh from the burning, creative hand of God.
+He told them that their vision for themselves and their country should be as John Steinbeck described it: "I see us ... not in the setting Sun of a dark night of despair ahead.
+I see us in the crimson light of a rising Sun, fresh from the burning, creative hand of God.
 I see great days ahead.
 Great days made possible by men and women of will and vision."